-× ANNUAL REPORT PURSUAN FION 13 OR 15(d) OF THE S scal year ended December 31, 2015, ECURITIES EXCHANGE ACT OF 1934 1934 TRANSITION REPORT PURS UANT TO 0.11 HE SECURITIES EXCHANGE ACT OF For the t ransition period from to Com mission File Number: 001-36559 Spar k Energy, Inc. (Exact nar ne of registrant as specified in its charter) Delaware 46-5453215 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 12 2140 Wickchester Ln, Suite 100 (713) 600-2600 Houston, Texas 77079 (Address an d zip code of principal executive offices) (Registrant's telephone number, including area code) Title of each class Name of exchange on which registered lass A common stock, par value \$0.01 per share ties registered pursuant to Section 12(g) of the Act: n one The NASDAQ Global Select Market e by check mark if the registrant is a well-known sea Yes □ No ⊠ soned issuer, as o defined in Rule 405 of the Securities Act e by check mark if the registrant is not required to fil Yes □ No ⊠ e reports pursuar at to Section 13 or 15(d) of the Act. for such sho e by check mark whether the registrant (1) has filed orter period that the registrant was required to file sucyes No ecurities Exchange Act of 1934 during the preceding 12 months as for the past 90 days. pursuant to , every Interactive Data File required to be submitted and post hat the registrant was required to submit and post such files). te by check mark if disclosure of delinquent filers punt's knowledge, in definitive proxy or information sta er) is not contained herein, and will not be contained, to the best K or any amendment to this Form 10-K. \square accelerated filer," "accelerated filer" and "smaller reporting com er or a smaller reporting company.
-See the definitions of "lan Non-a ccelerated filer (Do not check if a smaller repor ting company) Smaller reporting company te by check mark whether the registrant is a shell cor Yes □ No ⊠ npany (as defined d in Rule 12b-2 of the Exchange Act). of the registrant's most recently completed second fiscal quart
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2015,

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-36559

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+12140 Wickchester Ln, Suite 100

+Houston, Texas 77079

+(Address and zip code of principal executive offices)

+Title of each class

+Class A common stock, par value \$0.01 per share Securities registered pursuant to Section 12(g) of the Act: none

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes D No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes D No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🖾 No 🗖

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🖾 No 🗖

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\Box$ Accelerated filer $\Box$

+Non-accelerated filer 🖾 (Do not check if a smaller reporting company) Smaller reporting company 🗖

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes D No X

-The aggregate market value of common stock held by non-affiliates of the registrant on June 30, 2015, the last business day of the registrant's most recently completed second fiscal quarter based on the closing price on that date of \$15.76, was \$46.0 million.
+The aggregate market value of common stock held by non-affiliates of the registrant on June 30, 2015, the last business day of the registrant's most recently completed second fiscal quarter, based on the closing price on that date of \$15.76, was \$46.0 million.
 The registrant, solely for the purpose of this required presentation, had deemed its Board of Directors and Executive Officers to be affiliates, and deducted their stockholdings in determining the aggregate market value.